-- Each feature code represents a pair of power cords (two cords).
-To determine the number of features to order for your model configuration, see "Feature codes for power cords" on page 65. - You must select the power cord that is appropriate to the input voltage and geographic region where the storage system is located.
+- You must order a minimum of one power cord feature for each frame.
+A feature code must be ordered for each iPDU pair in the frame.
+Each feature code represents a pair of power cords (two cords). - You must select the power cord that is appropriate to the input voltage and geographic region where the storage system is located.